 - Price is slightly in favor of ‘trapped’ traders, providing them confidence and security.

 - Price reversal takes place.
-People in disbelieve continue to hold on their positions that suddenly turns into a loss.
-Traders who are aggressively buying are making huge profits and the opposite party is selling, with the belief of price turning again.
+People in disbelief continue holding on to their positions, suddenly becoming lost.
+Traders who are aggressively buying are making huge profits, and the opposite party is selling, with the belief of price turning again.

-Bull trap not just a pattern, but it helps in giving a better understanding as to how the average trader approaches the markets and why the professionals usually win.
+A bull trap is not just a pattern; it helps explain how the average trader approaches the markets and why the professionals usually win.

 How to Avoid the Bull Trap?

-- Late Entry and Exit: A trader always needs to keep in mind not to sell when the price is moving up and never buy when the price is moving down.
-He can enter the market and short his position when the price is already going down and buy the position when the price is going up.
+- Late Entry and Exit: A trader must remember not to sell when the price moves up and never buy when the price is moving down.
+He can enter the market and short his position when the price is already going down and buy the position when the price goes up.

-- Following a Moving Average Pattern: One of the easiest ways to explain as how insurance works is by applying a moving average to charts and patterns and trade in the directional pattern which means that he needs to trade short once price has broken the moving average to the downside which occurs after a bull trap and enters a long trade after price has broken the moving average to the upside which occurs after a bear trap.
+- Following a Moving Average Pattern: One of the easiest ways to explain how insurance works are by applying a moving average to charts and patterns and trading in the directional pattern, which means that he needs to trade short once the price has broken the moving average to the downside which occurs after a bull trap and enters a long trade after the price has broken the moving average to the upside which occurs after a bear trap.

 Bull Trap vs Bear Trap

 A bull trap pattern occurs when there is a breakout and the price has been consolidated.
 It is more clearly visible when traders trade based on technical analysis and chart patterns.
-A bear trap pattern is exactly opposite of a bull trap pattern wherein price movement encourages traders to place short positions after a small period of consolidation.
-Following this, price breaks out to the downside and it often signifies a correction or reversal of a trend.
+A bear trap pattern is exactly the opposite of a bull trap pattern, wherein price movement encourages traders to place short positions after a short consolidation period.
+Following this, the price breaks out to the downside, and it often signifies a correction or reversal of a trend.

 Key Points to Remember:

-- The risk to reward profiles can vary in either direction. an investor needs to be careful to identify a major trend change in the market.
+- The risk-to-reward profiles can vary in either direction.
+An investor must be careful to identify a major trend change in the market.

-- It is one of the least well-known strategies amongst traders.
+- It is one of the least well-known strategies among traders.

-- Confirmation of price action of reversal like a bullish rejection candle, inside bar or engulfing pattern in a bearish market
+- Bull trap traders should look for two critical things to have in place: A strong resistance level formed by a previous high, Confirmation of price action of reversal like a bullish rejection candle, inside bar, or engulfing pattern in a bearish market.

-- A trader needs to be patient enough in order to successfully trade on the bull trap which means he need to miss some profitable trades.
+- A trader needs to be patient enough to successfully trade on the bull trap, which means he needs to miss some profitable trades.

-- A bull trap is a good way to realize profits quickly and avoids keeping an open position for a long period of time.
+- A bull trap is an excellent way to realize profits quickly and avoid keeping an open position for a long time.